eclipse-pass/pass-documentation/developer-documentation/release/README.md

 git tag $RELEASE
 ```

 Push any created images to GHCR after logging in.
-See [https://docs.github.com/en/packages/working-with-a-github-packages-registry/working-with-the-container-registry] for information.
+Visit the GitHub docs [Working with the Container registry](https://docs.github.com/en/packages/working-with-a-github-packages-registry/working-with-the-container-registry) for more information.
 ```
 docker push IMAGE_NAME:$RELEASE
 ```